Summary and Keywords

-Codes of conduct exist in many areas of life, where they apply to cultural, ethical, legal, medical, and scientific matters.
-Those pertaining to politics, and especially to the conduct of foreign policy, are crucial for understanding how decision makers can be effective in dealing with problems involving those who subscribe to different codes.
-An intellectual history provides the origins of the concept of operational codes in the study of international politics, including the practical importance of the research, the methodological requirements, and the paradigmatic significance.
-Although some operational code researchers enlighten puzzles in past history, others use the research to advise policy makers.
-At the same time, operational codes exist within broader cultural and legal frameworks as meta-codes, from which operational codes often deviate to produce specific results.
-Critiques and problems of operational code research are identified in the process of explaining how what began as a cognitive exercise transformed into a form of psychological analysis of decision makers.
+Codes of conduct exist in many areas of life, including cultural, ethical, legal, medical, and scientific.
+Those pertaining to politics and especially the conduct of foreign policy are crucial for understanding how decision-makers can be effective in dealing with problems involving opposite numbers who subscribe to different codes.
+Accordingly, the concept of “operational code” has been developed in the study of international politics to refer to a set of lenses that filter how decision-makers perceive, process, and react to situations involving other countries.
+Although some operational code researchers enlighten puzzles in past history and construct theories, others hope to use the research to advise policy-makers on how to avoid blunders in future decision-making.